-Summer has again come to an end and some boaters are preparing for haulout.
-For many who are continuing to enjoy fall boating, the weather isn’t as dependable, so trips to the boat aren’t as frequent.
+Summer has officially come to an end with some boaters preparing for haulout.
+For many who are continuing to enjoy fall boating, the weather isn’t as dependable, so unfortunately, trips to the boat aren’t as frequent.

-Most marinas keep watch over your boat; but, in some harbours, there is no one to check your boat at all.
+Most marinas keep watch over your boat; but, in some harbors, there is no one to check your boat at all.
 With fewer fellow boaters around, the chances of problems going unnoticed, increases.
-To put your mind at ease, there is a simple solution.
+Relax, there is a simple solution.

 As kids, we were taught the “buddy system” for safety.
-We always had to hold hands with our “buddy”.
 It worked then and it can work for boaters now.
-Team up with a “Boat Buddy” and watch each other’s boats.
-Make a list of items to check.
+Team up with a “Boat Buddy” to watch each other’s boats.
+Make a list of items for each to check.
 Here are a few suggestions and consequences:

 - Is the shore cord disconnected?
 If so, the frig and bilge pumps stop working resulting in bad food or bilge full of water.

 - Is the shore cord in the water?
 Stray electrical current in the water can cause electric shock drowning.